Air Transat: Expansion (2000–2018)

+In March 2016, Air Transat's head office in Saint-Laurent, Montreal was named among the greenest head offices in North America according to Corporate Responsibility magazine.

-In May 2017, Air Transat and Flair Air were accused by a CBC News story of misleading customers and regulators in both Canada and Mexico by marketing and selling nonstop tickets between Edmonton and Cancun.
+In May 2017, Air Transat and Flair Airlines were accused by a CBC News story of misleading customers and regulators in Canada and Mexico by marketing and selling nonstop tickets between Edmonton and Cancun.
 CBC uncovered a letter in which the airlines admitted that they would frequently divert for a technical stop to refuel.

 Recent developments (2019–present)

 In January 2020, Forbes Canada named Air Transat in its list of best employers, to eighth place nationally.

 Proposed acquisition by Air Canada

 On 16 May 2019, Transat AT, the company that owns Air Transat, announced it was in exclusive talks to be purchased by Air Canada.
 An offer was subsequently made by the latter at C$13 per share and another company, Group Mach, offered C$14.

 On 27 June 2019, the board of Transat AT accepted Air Canada's all-cash bid of C$520 million and did not comment on the C$527.6 proposal from Group Mach because the talks with Air Canada were still exclusive.
 The deal required approval by two-thirds of shareholders; some major investors and some financial analysts stated that the offer is below the true value of the company.
 Regulatory and governmental approval would be required for the sale of Transat AT.
 A May report by the Canadian Broadcasting Corporation stated, "regulatory approvals are no sure thing".
 If the Air Canada purchase were successful, Air Transat would continue to operate as a separate brand.